gulpjs/gulp/README.md

 ## Plugin Guidelines

-1. file.contents should always be a Buffer.
+1. file.contents should always go out the same way it came in
-2. Do not pass the file object downstream until you are done with it.
+2. Do not pass the file object downstream until you are done with it
 3. Make use of the gulp-util library.
 Do you need to change a file's extension or do some tedious path crap?
-Try looking there first and add it if it doesn't exist.
+Try looking there first and add it if it doesn't exist
+4. Use gulp.log when you need to log messages
-4. Remember: Your plugin should only do one thing!
-It should not compile AND compress.
+5. Remember: Your plugin should only do one thing!
 It should not have a complex config object that makes it do multiple things.
 It should not concat and add headers/footers.
 This is not grunt.
 Keep it simple.
-5. Add "gulpplugin" as a keyword in your package.json so you show up on our search
+6. Add "gulpplugin" as a keyword in your package.json so you show up on our search

 ## LICENSE